 - A qualification in an appropriate field or significant demonstrable industry experience

-- A Certificate IV in Training & Assessment or the ability to achieve one before end of 2020
+- A Certificate IV in Training & Assessment

 - Demonstrated ability to coordinate, develop and teach units

 - Commitment to and demonstrated achievement of excellence in teaching.

 - Demonstrated ability to apply community, industry and/or professional collaboration in your teaching performance in an educational setting.